Tax Rebate For Uniform Guide

 Many taxpayers are required to wear a uniform, branded clothing or safety garments for work and most of us just care for these items as a matter of course.
-Most taxpayers don’t realise that they are permitted to claim back the tax on the cost of cleaning their work gear.
+Many taxpayers don’t realise that they are entitled to claim back uniform tax relief on the cost of cleaning their work gear.

 Our Uniform Tax Rebate Guide informs you of your tax relief entitlements and the process you need to follow to recoup your money.

 Are you eligible to claim a uniform tax rebate?

 To be able to claim you must: